On the stabilization of a hyperbolic Stokes system under geometric control condition: Abstract

 \section{Abstract}

-In this paper, we study the stabilization problem for a hyperbolic type Stokes system posed on a bounded domain.
-We show that when the damping effects are restricted to a subdomain satisfying the geometrical control condition the system decays exponentially.
+In this article, we study the stabilization problem for a hyperbolic type Stokes system posed on a bounded domain.
+We show that when the damping effects are restricted to a subdomain satisfying the geometric control condition, the energy of the system decays exponentially.
 The result is a consequence of a new quasi-mode estimate for the Stokes system.